crunk1/go-sak/nilable/README.md

 `import "github.com/crunk1/go-sak/nilable"`

 nilable provides type-wrappers around all Go primitives.
-These types represent the primitive data types, but also allows for nil values.
+These types represent the primitive data types, but also allow for nil values.

 Example:
 ```go